 The main signs and symptoms of nail patella syndrome are listed below.

-Someone with the condition may not have all these symptoms and some symptoms may be more severe than others.
 Some of the problems will be obvious from birth, but others may not become apparent until later on.

 Nearly all people with nail patella syndrome will have abnormal or missing nails, which is usually apparent at birth.